-Welcome to Greystanes High School and we are so delighted to have you part of this amazing school.
+Welcome to Greystanes High School, we are so excited to have you part of our school community.

 Starting high school is another journey in your life.
 As students you should take this opportunity to learn and grow as individuals.
 You will be able to connect with others to form new friendships that may last a lifetime.
-You will be able to further develop your skills become creative and learn new skills along the way.
-You will be challenged to build resilience in order to adapt to new changes and prepare yourselves for the near future.
+You will gain an opportunity to develop your knowledge and skills across a variety of core subjects, as well as become creative in our large range of elective subjects.

-This booklet sets out the information you need to know about the school.
+This booklet sets out the information you need to know about Greystanes High School.
 My role is to help you settle into high school with the support of your teachers and parents.
-All in all, I am here for you to transition into High School smoothly and to look after you individually.
-You are welcome to come and see me anytime in the Mathematics staffroom situated in G Block about any issues big or small.
+As your Year Advisor I am here to support your transition into High School smoothly.
+You are welcome to come and see me anytime in the PDHPE staffroom situated in A Block.